carbon-language/carbon-lang/mlir/docs/OpDefinitions.md

 supported traits are: `AllTypesMatch`, `TypesMatchWith`, `SameTypeOperands`, and `SameOperandsAndResultType`.

+*   InferTypeOpInterface

+Operations that implement `InferTypeOpInterface` can omit their result types in their assembly format since the result types can be inferred from the operands.

 ### `hasCanonicalizer`

 This boolean field indicate whether canonicalization patterns have been defined